-Does having/getting functional constipation increase the chance for miscarriage?
+Does having functional constipation increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
 Studies have not been done to see if functional constipation increases the chance for miscarriage.

-Does having/getting functional constipation increase the chance of birth defects?
+Does having functional constipation increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
 Studies have not been done to see if functional constipation increases the chance for birth defects.

-Would having/getting functional constipation increase the chance of other pregnancy related problems?
+Would having functional constipation increase the chance of other pregnancy related problems?

-Does having/getting functional constipation in pregnancy affect future behavior or learning for the child?
+Does having functional constipation in pregnancy affect future behavior or learning for the child?